Tool Category

 - Contact & Activity Management: You can easily see customer interactions and communication history in one view.

-Combining AI, automation, and easy collaboration, Freshworks helps small teams stay organized without compromising simplicity.
+Freshworks uses AI, automation, and easy teamwork to help small teams stay organized without losing simplicity.

 - User-Friendly & Intuitive: Freshworks is great for non-technical users.
 Onboarding is easy and fast.